ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 ## Sensors

-Sensors are a group of blocks that measure a physical property, like speed or angle, and create a boolean output based on it.
+Sensors are a group of blocks that measure a physical property, like speed or angle, and create either a boolean or real output based on it.

 ### Distance Sensor